awdriggs/blackjack/README.md

 +is an object (?)
 +It has an array to hold cards
 +variable to hold the bet
-+insurance, boolean to play with insurance
-+surrender, boolean to allow surrender
++insurance, boolean to play with insurance //move to game object +surrender, boolean to allow surrender //move to game object

 Behaviors
 +Stand, do add any cards to the array, proceed to check